ilkkamtk/fullstack/Week12/authentication.md

 - **JWT Generation and Verification:** One popular package for generating and verifying JWT tokens is **`PyJWT`**.
   - You `encode` (create) and `decode` (verify) tokens within your Flask routes.
-  - This extension provides decorators and utilities to protect routes, extract tokens from headers, and handle refreshing tokens, simplifying the implementation of JWT-based authentication in a Flask application.
+  - You can use [decorators](decorator.md) to protect routes, extract tokens from headers, and handle refreshing tokens, simplifying the implementation of JWT-based authentication in a Flask application.

 ## User Authentication and Authorization with JWT